chakra-ui/ark/packages/react/README.md

 ## Key Features

 - **Accessible**: Components in Ark UI are designed with accessibility in mind, adhering to WAI-ARIA design patterns and handling implementation details such as aria and role attributes, focus management, and keyboard navigation.
-- **Unstyled**: Components are shipped without styles, giving developers full control over styling.
+- **Headless**: Components are shipped without styles, giving developers full control over styling.
 - **Customizable**: The open component architecture allows for customization and customization, providing granular access to each component part.
-- **Uncontrolled or Controlled**: Components can be uncontrolled by default or controlled alternatively.
+- **Powered by state machines**: Predictable, simplified, and robust component behavior.
 - **Developer Experience**: The library provides a fully-typed API with a consistent and predictable experience.

 ## Available Components